 There are many causes for both speech and language delay.
 The same problem can sometimes cause both speech and language problems.

-- Family history: Presence of a close family member with a speech delay can indirectly influence the communication milestone of the child.
+- Family History: The presence of a close family member with a speech delay can indirectly influence the communication milestone of the child.

 Signs of a Child’s Speech or Language Delay